Introduction to Stan and simulation

 Question How many birds will each person in the class find?
 For the purposes of this example, let’s say there are 22 people.

-1. We’re going to count birds, so we’ll have count data: a number that is either 0 or some positive, round number
+1. We’re going to count birds, so we’ll have count data: a number that is either 0 or some positive, integer number

 2. We’ll make a simplifying assumption: everybody has the same chance of seeing a bird (i.e. no differences in skill or equipment), and everyone in the class is an independent observer (i.e. nobody is working in pairs, etc.)